GN-gjh/KMGCN/README.md

 # KMGCN
-The demonstration of KMGCN's pre-trained model during the inference stage.
+Demonstration of the model training and testing process.

 ## Usage